Business

 };

-This creates a web of internal links where no page is more than two clicks from a high-authority page.
-The effect on crawl frequency and indexing speed was dramatic.
-Pages that were being crawled once every two weeks started getting crawled every three to four days.
+This creates a web where no page is more than two clicks from a high-authority page.
+The effect on crawl frequency was dramatic: pages that were crawled once every two weeks started getting crawled every three to four days.
+Pages with strong internal linking consistently ranked one to three positions higher than equivalent pages without it.

 What Google Rewards at Scale